Bullseye198/DiscoverMars/README.md

 the box for Automatically check updates for, and switch to Canary Channel, or Beta Channel, depending on which one you prefer, and update to the newest version.
 - Newest Gradle version and newest SDK version are needed
-- Download the gradle from https://gradle.org/releases/
-and make sure to set the distribution URL in gradle-wrapper.properties to the one where you put your zip file and then sync.
 - For SDK go to File->Settings->Appearance&Behavior->System Settings->Android SDK and set the the newest Android API Level, and click apply.
+- If needed, download the gradle from https://gradle.org/releases/ and make sure to set the distribution URL in gradle-wrapper.properties to the one where you put your zip file and then sync.

 What we will use: